 Many people despise going to mechanics and repair shops.
 It is because they can’t trust any outsiders with their beloved Shark vacuum.

 Would you trust anyone with the health of your favorite pet?
 Of course not.
-That is how people are bounded with their Shark vacuums, just like their beloved pets.
+That is how people are bound with their Shark vacuums, just like their beloved pets.
 Many of you might call them with the loveliest of names as well.

 There might be many reasons for the malfunctioning of a Shark vacuum.
 Before rushing towards the repair shop, there are many things that you can work around in the house to look for the possible causes and remedies.